ianduke25/private_transcription/README.md

 ## Overview

 This repository contains comprehensive script of a video transcription tool utilizing OpenAI's Whisper model to transcribe video files into text.
-The transcription process includes both extracting spoken content from videos and creating timestamped transcripts, which are saved as text files.
-This tool is designed for individuals or organizations who need a simple, efficient, and local transcription solution, with a focus on ensuring privacy by avoiding cloud-based processing.
+The transcription process includes both extracting spoken content from videos and creating timestamped transcripts.
+This tool is designed for individuals or organizations who need a simple, efficient, and local transcription solution, with a focus on ensuring privacy by avoiding cloud-based processing and/or API calls.
 The model used in provided code is specifically configured to handle videos with long periods of silence -- such as law enforcement body camera files.

 ## Features